-

 Creating Content for TikTok

 Launching TikTok requires more than just recycling content initially posted to Instagram or Facebook.
-Per TikTok’s policies mentioned above, a distillery creating content for TikTok needs to develop non-alcohol-related videos for the app.
-On top of that, the platform requires different video dimensions and styles, but it also caters to a very specific audience.
+The platform requires different video dimensions and styles, but it also caters to a very specific audience.
 It’s an audience that wants to have fun and be entertained.
 The video tour of your distillery you posted on Instagram earlier in the week probably isn’t going to have much of an impact on TikTok, if we’re being honest.

 The platform is designed to entertain first and foremost.
 That means any video that features even a hint of marketing spin will fade into oblivion here.
 It’s important to create fun and interesting content that makes someone stop scrolling.
 It’s important to grab attention right from the start.